adaltas/node-ron/readme.md

 Run tests
 ---------

-Start a redis server on the default port
+Start a redis server (tested against version 2.9.0) on the default port
 	redis-server ./conf/redis.conf

-Note, the current configuration fit a 2.9.0 redis version

 Run the test suite with *expresso*:
 	expresso -s